mattpannella/pupdate/README.md

 And [dyreschlock](https://github.com/dyreschlock/pocket-platform-images/tree/main/arcade/Platforms) for hosting the updated platform files for Jotego's cores

+And [espiox](https://github.com/espiox) for maintaining the game & watch rom archive

 And if you're looking for something with a few more features and a user interface, check out this updater. [https://github.com/RetroDriven/Pocket_Updater](https://github.com/RetroDriven/Pocket_Updater)